Museum

 Richmond

-The smallest and most private of the English royal palaces, Kew was the royal family's favourite country retreat in the late 18th century.
+The smallest and most private of the English royal palaces, Kew Palace was the royal family's favourite country retreat in the late 18th century.

 The palace was built in the early 17th century by the merchant Samuel Fortrey.
 The fourth of a line of palaces at Kew, it was distinguished by its carved, ornamental brickwork and rounded gables.